-Google vs Facebook ads is one of the biggest questions we get asked a lot.
+Google vs Facebook – which is better?
+It’s one of the questions we get asked a lot.
 Many business owners are uncertain which platform is best suited for them and will get them the desired results they require.

-Each platform has its own unique advantages, so in this article, we will be breaking this down further so you can come to a calculated decision on what is optimal for your business.
+Each platform has its own unique advantages.
+In this article, we break each platform down and list the advantages and disadvantages of both so you can make a calculated decision on what is optimal for your business.

 This article will be ideal for business owners who: